-Dry Rot treatment at a church in Sidmouth, Devon
+Dry Rot treatment at a church in Devon

-Sidmouth is a town that lies on the Jurassic Coast, the coastline is dominated by the vivid red sandstone cliffs which date back to the Triassic period.
-St Francis is the parish church of Woolbrook, Sidmouth and has been here since the 1930s.
+Sidmouth is a town that lies on the South West Jurassic Coast, which is dominated by the vivid red sandstone cliffs which date back to the Triassic period.
+The church of St Francis in the parish of Woolbrook, Sidmouth and has been here since the 1930s.

 A further survey was carried out on the chapel roof which had a barrel vaulted ceiling, this is formed from principal timbers and then supported by stone.
-Timberwise identified dry rot within the roof structure of the chapel.
+Our specialist team identified dry rot within the roof structure of the chapel.
 The opportunity was taken to erect a scaffold tower to gain access to inspect the main roof area of the chapel further.
-A small amount of the close boarded timber was also stripped to determine if there was an outbreak behind the roof structure.
+A small amount of the close boarded timber was also stripped to determine the outbreak had continued behind the roof structure.

 Did you know?

 In addition, smaller secondary timbers between the principal curved sections were also inspected.
 This attack had affected the first two principal timbers towards the rear left corner of the chapel as well as affecting the secondary, curved timbers.

-There was no evidence of a dry rot attack affecting the mainframe timbers, purlins or rafters of the main roof structure of the chapel, although dry rot was present within the exposed brickwork of the external wall.
+There was no evidence of the dry rot attack affecting the mainframe timbers, purlins or rafters of the main roof structure of the chapel, although dry rot was present within the exposed brickwork of the external wall.
 Significant water ingress into these areas was evident as there was evidence on the plaster finish of deterioration and salt contamination.